HohlbeinLab/sSMLMAnalyzer/README.md

 * Visualise Results - Set this to show a variety of graphs and histograms displaying the results
+* Visualise with ZOLA - Set this to include visualisation with ZOLA.
+The values are prefilled but you need to click OK.
 * Histogram binwidth - Sets the width of the distance histograms bins.
 This value is calibrated for a sample in nm.
 * LUT - This shows all LUT's available for your ImageJ and allows you to select one
 * LUT start and end - Allows you to display a custom range (same unit as distance) for the LUT visualization